Chemistry (CH)

 Molecular basis of thermodynamics.
 Applications to the calculation of the properties of noninteracting and weakly interacting systems.

-Requisites: Prereq: CH 413 or equivalent.
+Requisites: Prereq: CH 413 with a grade of D- or better.

 Course usage information